Department of Sociology, Social Policy and Criminology

 Biography

-Nadine is a third-year PhD student researching the construction, negotiation, and performativity of femininity on Instagram.
+Nadine is a PhD student and Graduate Teaching Fellow at the University of Liverpool, researching the construction, negotiation, and performativity of femininity on social media.
 Prior to her current studies, Nadine studied LLB Law and completed an MSc in Criminology.
-Nadine gained a PGCE in Further Education and taught Law, Criminology and Criminal Justice at both further and higher education levels.
+Following this, Nadine gained a PGCE in Further Education and taught Law, Criminology and Criminal Justice at both further and higher education levels.
+During her PhD, she has taught across Sociology, Social Policy and Criminology at Undergrad level.

 Nadine joined the School of Law and Social Justice as a PhD student and Graduate Teaching Fellow in October 2021.